 Who: Customer Risk Profile and Relationships.
 This is the set of risk factors associated with the characteristics of a customer, as well as the customer’s relationships to other individuals and other legal entities.
 In this article, we explore this category in greater depth.

-Where: Geographic Risk.
+Where: AML Geographic Risk.
 The geographic locations where a customer’s payment activities, assets, and business relationships occur are inherently tied to the money laundering risk associated with individual countries.
 In the final installment of this article series, we will explore one particular methodology for risk-scoring individual countries from a money laundering and terrorist financing perspective.

 Quantifying and Measuring Risk: The Risk Scoring Model